umangutkarsh/GSoC24-proposals/README.md

 - Detailed documentation and user guides

 ### 3. News Aggregation App (Winning Proposal)
-**Organization:** TBD
+**Organization:** Rocket.Chat
-**Project Description:** Develop a news aggregation application that collects and displays news from various sources, categorizes them, and provides a personalized newsfeed for users.
+**Project Description:** Develop a news aggregation application that collects and displays news from various sources, categorizes them using LLMs and based on requirements, and provides a personalized newsfeed for users.
 **Benefits:** Offers a comprehensive and customizable news experience, keeping users informed with relevant news from multiple sources.
 **Key Features:**
 - Aggregation of news from multiple sources
 - User-specific newsfeed customization
 - Categorization and tagging of news articles
 - Intuitive user interface
-- Mobile and web compatibility

 ## How to Use This Repository